Amos47/2400/Chapter 3.md

 Note from Figure NA the emphasis on delivering working software at the end of each rapid iteration (it should take no longer than a month – and often much, much less time -- to traverse from top to bottom of one iteration in agile), then moving back to the beginning after evaluation by users.
 This is much closer to prototyping and clearly differentiates from the SDLC where stages are begun and finished and never revisited unless a catastrophic error causes a complete reset.
 This is the main contrast between the two camps.
 The SDLC is predictive – all is known beforehand and the process doesn’t ever vary.
 Agile methods are more adaptive and flexible, as we’ll see from or discussion of the Scrum flavour of agile, below.

 Lean is a flavour of Agile, and has been extended or adopted by other movements in the business world.
-As Gaping Void designer/artist/guru HUgh MacLoed and business partner Jason Korman imply in the image below, it's always the destination that should drive the agenda, rather than how to get there.
+As Gaping Void designer/artist/guru Hugh MacLoed and business partner Jason Korman imply in the image below, it's always the destination that should drive the agenda, rather than how to get there.
 Going on a trip, you wouldn't say that you are "...going in a Toyota", but rather that you are "...on your way to Disneyland", for example.
 Here's the gapingvoid.com feature for April 10, 2015:

 Figure MC.
 The Lean process

 ![Gaping Void Lean](./Images/lean_gaping_void.PNG)

-Here's what MacLoed and Korman write in the accompanying text to the graphic:
+Here's what MacLoed writes in the accompanying text to the daily email from gapingvoid.com regarding the graphic:

 "I never know from the start, what a drawing is going to look like when it’s finished.
 I just make it up as I go along.
 And that’s perfectly normal.
 Nobody ever asked Beethoven, “So when you get around to writing that Ninth Symphony, what notes are you going to use?
 How many times?
 In what order?”
 Of course not.
 All one has is a feeling that if you set off in a certain direction, something solidly good will happen.
 Maybe.
 And what’s true for symphonies is also true for businesses.
 The final project is never the same as when you first imagine it.
 The idea is changed the minute it comes into contact with execution.
 You just kinda know “what” is going to happen, without actually knowing what exactly is going to happen.